Hyperobjekt/seda-site/content/discoveries/racial-inequality-predicts-academic-inequality.md

 These SES differences predict changes in children’s academic achievement disparities over time.
 In Dallas <span class="colorcircle color-purple">➋</span>, where socioeconomic inequality is high, the academic achievement gap has increased by more than a grade-level in one decade.
 At this rate, the 2009 White-Black achievement gap will double by the year 2027.
 In Hawaii <span class="colorcircle color-burntred">➌</span>, on the other hand, where socioeconomic inequality is relatively low, the academic achievement gap has decreased by over one-third of a grade-level.
 Even at this promising rate, the gap in Hawaii  would take until 2050 to close.

-Learn more about these findings in our working paper “Uneven Progress: Recent Trends in Academic Performance Among U.S. School Districts” <a href='/research'>here</a>
+Learn more about these findings in our working paper <a href='/research'>“Uneven Progress: Recent Trends in Academic Performance Among U.S. School Districts”</a>.